warengonzaga/thirdweb-wp/README.md

 - `function` - The function name and arguments.

 > [!NOTE]
 > `functionName:arg1` for single argument or `functionName:arg1,arg2` for multiple arguments.
+If you saved your default contract address and chain, you can omit the `address` and `chain` attributes.

 _More features coming soon..._